yaasiin-ayeva/WhatsBot/README.md

 - [Speechify](https://console.sws.speechify.com/api-keys) : Text-to-Speech tool used in this project
 - [AssemblyAI](https://www.assemblyai.com/docs) : Speech to text tool used in this project

-### Disclaimer
+## Disclaimer
-> [!IMPORTANT]
+> [!WARNING]
 > **It is not guaranteed you will not be blocked by using this method.
-WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.**
+WhatsApp does not allow bots or unofficial clients on their platform, especially when it is used to spam people.
+So this shouldn't be considered totally safe.**

-### Contributing
+## Contributing

 If you'd like to contribute, please read the [Contributing Guide](CONTRIBUTING.md)